Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 $\hat{L}_{\rm \text{LLLR}} (\bm{\theta}; S) := \mathbb{E} \left[ \left| y - \sigma\left(\log\hat{r_i}\right) \right| \right]$

 ## Order N of Markov assumption
-The Markov order $N$ is used to determine the length of the sliding window that is used to extract a subset from the entire feature vectors of time series. $N$ is a convenient hyperparameter to incorporate a prior knowledge of the time series.
-In brief, an optimal $N$ can be found either based on the \textit{specific time scale} or hyperparameter tuning.
+The Markov order $N$ is used to determine the length of the sliding window that extracts a subset from the entire feature vector of a time series. $N$ is a convenient hyperparameter that incorporates prior knowledge of the time series.
+An optimal $N$ can be found either based on the \textit{specific time scale} or through hyperparameter tuning.
 The specific time scale characterizes the data class, e.g., long temporal action such as UCF101 has a long specific time scale, while a spoofing attack such as SiW has a short specific time scale (because one frame can have sufficient information of the attack).
-Setting $N$ equal to the specific time scale works most of the time.
-Alternatively, $N$ can be objectively chosen with a hyperparameter tuning algorithm such as Optuna, just as we choose other hyperparameters.
-Because $N$ is only related to the temporal integrator after feature extraction, the optimization of $N$ is not computationally expensive.
+Setting $N$ equal to the specific time scale usually works best.
+Alternatively, $N$ can be objectively chosen using a hyperparameter tuning algorithm such as Optuna, just like other hyperparameters.
+Because $N$ is only related to the temporal integrator after feature extraction, optimizing it is not computationally expensive.

 <div align="center">
 <figure>
 <img src ="./images/Conceptual_figure_streamline.png" width=70%>
 </figure>
 </div>
 <p align="center">Figure 4: Conceptual figure showing the streamline of online SDRE.
-A subset of the feature vectors of time series is extracted based on order of Markov assumption, N. </p>
+A subset of the time series' feature vectors is extracted based on the order of Markov assumption, N. </p>

-Log-likelihood ratio is estimated from the subset of the feature vectors that is extracted with the sliding window of size $N$.
-The estimation is classification-based.
-Namely, the temporal integrator is trained to output class logits, from which the log-likelihood ratio is updated based on the TANDEM formula at each time step.
+The log-likelihood ratio is estimated from a subset of the feature vectors extracted using a sliding window of size $N$.
+This estimation is classification-based.
+Specifically, the temporal integrator is trained to output class logits, which are then used to update the log-likelihood ratio at each time step based on the TANDEM formula.
 ### TANDEM formula ([ICLR2021](https://openreview.net/forum?id=Rhsu5qD36cL))
 \begin{align}
 &\ \log \left(